Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

 ### Material Instances

-Configuration of your block's rendering, including textures and lighting.
+Configuration of the block's rendering, including textures and lighting.

--   The `*` instance is the default instance for all cube faces, however it is not required if all faces have a material instance already defined.
--   All instances must have the same render method.

 _Requires format version [1.19.40](/blocks/block-format-history#_1-19-40) or later._